elisha-rudenkov/astraea/README.md

 Empower hands-free computer navigation using facial gestures.

-AccessiCursor is a Windows application that transforms head movements and eye states into mouse controls, designed for individuals with motor disabilities.
+Astraea is a Windows application that transforms head movements and eye states into mouse controls, designed for individuals with motor disabilities.
 Built with Qualcomm AI Hub's optimized models, it leverages on-device AI for real-time, privacy-focused accessibility.

 ## Key Features ✨